 How Does the Zhumell Z114 Portable AZ Perform?

 You can still view Jupiter, moons, cloud bands, and the Red Spot, and you may be able to discern separation between Saturn’s rings and possible icecaps on Mars.
-It really shines for lunar imaging and deep space observation.
+I think it really shines for lunar imaging and deep space observation.
 This is because it has a larger aperture than most other entry-level telescopes with a 70 mm or even 100 mm aperture.
 The gist is, the Zhumell telescope performs.

 Features & Benefits